Yamanaka-Lab-TUAT/DNN-NMT/README.md

 0. Overall usege of NNC please see: https://support.dl.sony.com/docs/

 <a id="5"></a>
-#### Importing our NN to NNC
+#### Importing trained NN to NNC
-- You can use the layer structure of our NN and the training parameters by importing "nntxt" file to NNC.
+- You can use the NN and the training parameters provided in this project by importing "nntxt" file to NNC.

 1. Launch NNC and select "New Project". <br>
 ![Fig1](./doc/fig1.png "Fig. 1")